 On Sundays the city centre is closed to cars and public transport, making way for bicycles and walking only.
-It makes a huge difference to the usually busy traffic whizzing by and is a great day to explore.
-There are rental bike stations all over the city that you can rent by the day to explore the city on two wheels.
+It makes a huge difference to the usually busy traffic whizzing by and is a great day for Guadalajara sightseeing.

 Where To Stay in Guadalajara

-You can also stay in Zapopan or Tlaquepaque but they are a little further out and better for if you have your own transport.
+You can also stay in Zapopan or Tlaquepaque.
+But they are a little further out and better options for where to stay in Guadalajara if you have your own transport.

 Best Guadalajara Restaurants

-A staple of the state of Jalisco is birria de chivo (steamed goat) and whether it’s in the form of a soup or scooped up in a taco, you simply have to try it while in Guadalajara.
-Another must try regional dish is tortas ahogadas, which means drowned (in a delicious tomatoey chilli sauce) sandwich.
+A staple food of the state of Jalisco is birria de chivo (steamed goat).
+And whether it’s in the form of a soup or scooped up in a taco, it is one of THE things to do in Guadalajara when it comes to food.

-These are our favourite places to eat and drink in Guadalajara.
+These are our favourite places to visit in Guadalajara when it comes to eating & drinking.